Imperial Crown Style: Taiwan

 A number of Imperial Crown Style buildings can be found in Taiwan.
 They were designed by Japanese architects, and constructed when Taiwan was part of the Japanese empire, in the period from 1895 to 1945.
 Examples of the style include the Judicial Yuan Building in Taipei, the old Kaohsiung Railway Station, Hualien District Court building, and the Kaohsiung Museum of History.

 The Judicial Yuan Building was designed by the Japanese architect Ide Kaoru, and completed in 1934.
-The building is in an eclectic style, with a Chinese-influenced “Koa” roof on an octagonal central tower.
+The building is in an eclectic style, with a Chinese-influenced "Koa" roof on an octagonal central tower.
 The three circular arches and arched windows at the entrance hall reflect elements of Arabic and Islamic architecture.
 Ide Kaoru was responsible for many significant structures in Taiwan, including the Executive Yuan building and Zhongshan Hall in Taipei.

 The Kaohsiung Museum of History was originally the old Kaohsiung City Hall, designed by Japanese architect Ōno Yonejirō, and completed in 1939.
-Francis Chia-Hui Lin, a Taiwanese architectural historian, notes that the shape of the Museum's central tower is suggestive of the Han character “高” which forms part of the name, "Kaohsiung City" (高雄).
+Francis Chia-Hui Lin, a Taiwanese architectural historian, notes that the shape of the Museum's central tower is suggestive of the Han character "高" which forms part of the name, "Kaohsiung City" (高雄).
 This name, which was given to the city by the Japanese, means "high hero".
-Lin also notes that the building's site incorporates a symmetric “日” shaped Han character, which symbolises the Japanese Empire’s southernmost political centre.
-Lin says that the “日” refers both to its literal meaning, which is the sun (symbolically the origin and legitimacy of the authority), and to its ideological imagery as the Japanese Empire’s initial “日”本帝國, comprising descendants of Amaterasu, a sun goddess in Shintoism.
+Lin also notes that the building's site incorporates a symmetric "日" shaped Han character, which symbolises the Japanese Empire's southernmost political centre.
+Lin says that the "日" refers both to its literal meaning, which is the sun (symbolically the origin and legitimacy of the authority), and to its ideological imagery as the Japanese Empire's initial "日"本帝國, comprising descendants of Amaterasu, a sun goddess in Shintoism.
 In the 1990s, the government announced plans to demolish the building, but it was conserved after lobbying by academics and the general public.
 It was restored and opened as a museum in 1998.

-The design of the old Kaohsiung Railway Station building, now Kaohsiung Vision Museum also incorporates the Han character “高”.
-The station was built by Shimizu Corporation, and completed in 1941.
+The design of the old Kaohsiung Railway Station building also incorporates the Han character "高".
+It was built by Shimizu Corporation and completed in 1941.
 In the 1990s, it was scheduled for demolition to enable the digging of new railway tunnels.
 However, after consulting with the public, the government agreed it should be preserved.
-In 2002, it was moved in one piece, more than 80 metres from its original location.
-Once tunnelling is complete in the next few years, it will be moved back to its original location and form part of a modern railway hub.
+In 2002, the 2,500 tonne structure was moved in one piece more than 80 metres from its original location.
+In 2021, it was moved back to its original location and now forms part of the city's modern railway hub.

-For some years after World War II, as part of a process of ‘de-Japanisation’ (qu Ribenhua in Chinese), anti-Japanese sentiment led to some examples of Japanese architecture being demolished or modified to a more 'Chinese' style.
+For some years after World War II, as part of a process of 'de-Japanisation' (qu Ribenhua in Chinese), anti-Japanese sentiment led to some examples of Japanese architecture being demolished or modified to a more 'Chinese' style.
 However, in 1982 the Cultural Heritage Preservation Law was passed which provided for such relics being preserved as national assets.